 Exercise

-Muscle contractions during exercise play a crucial role in moving lymph fluid through the body.
-While illness might reduce your activity levels, engaging in light exercise, as tolerated, can significantly help in lymphatic circulation.
+Muscle contractions during exercise are crucial in moving lymph fluid through the body.
+While illness might reduce one's activity levels, engaging in light exercise, as tolerated, can significantly improve lymphatic circulation.
 This is especially important when dealing with swollen lymph nodes.

 Bouncing

 Bouncing on a trampoline is an enjoyable and efficient way to stimulate the lymphatic system.
-This activity, even if done while sitting, enhances lymph flow and is particularly beneficial for those with limited mobility.
+Even while sitting, this activity enhances lymph flow and is particularly beneficial for those with limited mobility.

 Important Note: